solvebio/solvebio-dash-components/README.md

 ## Publishing

-Currently, multiple steps must be taken to publish to NPM and PyPi as this project is based on the [dash-components-archetype][].
+Currently, separate steps must be taken to publish to NPM and PyPi as this project is based on the [dash-components-archetype][].
 There is ongoing work to simplify the publishing steps into one workflow [here](https://github.com/plotly/dash-components-archetype/issues/5).

-1. Preparing to publish to NPM
+1. Publish to NPM

         # Bump the package version
         $ npm version major|minor|patch